AEN banner

 Is there high speed internet access?

 Yes.
-Broadband access (network cable provided) is available in each room.
-Wireless access is available in the lobby, pool area, and Lounge.
-Internet access is included in the resort fee, and there's no additional charge.
+Wireless access is available in each room as well as in the lobby, pool area, and Lounge.
+Internet access is free for hotel guests.

 What types of recreation are available?